Enter if You Dare

 This is among the many reasons why Connectria’s managed services are essential.
 As more companies lose their internal IBM sysadmin talent, this becomes a crucial service.
 Not only do managed services enable your team to focus on innovation over infrastructure, but it also insulates you from the unthinkable and ensures you have reliable access and coverage at all times.

-Ask yourself what you would do today if your Sysadmin were to unexpectedly quit, announce their plans to retire, or somehow get fired.
+Ask yourself what you would do today if your Sysadmin were to unexpectedly quit?
+What would you do if they announced their plans to retire in two weeks?
+Where would you be if they were unexpectedly fired?
 If you don’t have an immediate answer, call Connectria today to see how we can prepare you for tomorrow and every day after.

 Connectria is Here to Help

-A common denominator in a lot of IT horror stories is that many customers come to us thinking that they have a sound disaster recovery plan.
-When in actuality, they don’t have full systems save and their DR plan isn’t inherently built-in as they may have come to think.
+A common theme in most IT horror stories is that the customer believes they have a sound disaster recovery plan.
+When in actuality, they do not.
+They’re either lacking full systems save or they assume their DR plan is inherently built-in when it isn’t.
 This is typically discovered when they test or try to utilize their DR plan and come to find that things don’t work as expected.

 If you’ve had your own IT horror experience, you know it can be worse than some of the examples above.
 If you’d like to prevent experiencing your own story, contact one of our IT experts today to discuss options for securing, managing, and optimizing your environments.